psas/procedure-book/06-Launch.markdown

 ---

 # Launch Procedures
+ 1. Remove all `Remove Before Flight` tags
+ 1. Check for any excess tape
  1. Turn on all payloads on rocket on tower
  1. Man the trackmaster
  1. Using Commander issue all on to RNH